TLA020/go_marketcap-client/README.md

 # go_marketcap-client
-Simple GO client to consume coinmarketcap API
+Simple GO client to fetch prices of a cryptocurrency from coinmarketcap.